F4FXL/smart-group-server-xl/README.md

 ## Whatsnew
 ### v1.0
 #### 2020-03-10
-Groups can share same logoff thus users will be logged off at once from every group sharing the same logoff
+Groups can share same logoff.
+Thus users will be logged off at once from every group sharing the same logoff Loging in and off now sends an audio message